ahlansantos/kelp-browser-mac/README.md

 # **KELP — the pronunciation of kWP**

+## NOTE: Archived.
+Won't get updated anymore, focusing on other projects.

 ### A minimal, fluid and experimental macOS browser built from scratch.

 <p align="center">